BiAPoL/HIP_Introduction_to_Napari_and_image_processing_with_Python_2022/docs/01_Introduction_BIA/02_exercise_apoc.md

 If you are happy with the trained classifier, copy the file to a safe place.
 When training the next classifier this one might be overwritten.

 ## Extra exercise
-Retrain the classifier so that it can differentiate three differen classes:
+Retrain the classifier so that it can differentiate three different classes:
 * Small round objects
 * Large round objects
 * Large elongated objects